 Asylum and refugee status are special legal protections available to people who have left their home country for their own safety and are afraid to return.

-If you want your family members in the U.S. to receive approval of asylum along with you, they can be included in your application -- but such a step may also result in the whole family facing removal proceedings together.
+If you want your spouse and children in the U.S. to receive approval of asylum along with you, they can be included in the I-589; but this could also result in the whole family facing deportation.

 If you haven’t yet been stopped by U.S. immigration officials or placed in removal (deportation) proceedings, it’s worth familiarizing yourself with the best and worst of what could happen next.